Master of Arts (M.A.) Major in Applied Philosophy and Ethics (Non-thesis Option)

 PHIL 5373.
 Themes in Africana Philosophy.

-In this course students will examine philosophy and philosophical practice as it emerges from the historical experiences of African Americans and the African Diaspora.
+This course provides an advanced examination of philosophy and philosophical practice as they emerge from the historical experiences of African Americans and the African Diaspora.
 Participants in the course will evaluate how the African-American philosophical tradition alters conventional philosophical accounts of subjectivity, knowledge, time, language, history, embodiment, memory, and justice.
-(MULT).
+The course situates these approaches in dialogue with broader philosophical discussions, emphasizing interpretation, argument analysis, and comparison of perspectives.
+Historical and cultural contexts are examined insofar as they inform philosophical reasoning and conceptual development.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.